Samsung Galaxy Xcover series

 The Samsung Galaxy Xcover series is a line of rugged (per MIL-STD-810) "business" phones, which have low-end specifications but with stronger build quality and durability.
 The devices also feature removable batteries and the "No battery" mode (i.e., can operate powered via the USB cable with the battery removed).

-The Samsung Galaxy Xcover series is a line of devices that are intended for work purposes.
+This series is a line of devices that are intended for work purposes.
 It features both phones and tablets with reinforced structures for harsher conditions.
 They also contain features marketed for business use.
 These devices contain lower specifications, not aimed at personal use.